Lower School Curriculum By Grade

 PAINTING AND DRAWING: In painting, many themes are taken from the main lesson work with an emphasis on strength and lightness of color.
 Shaded drawing is done with stick crayon and pencil.

-BOTANY: A scientific overview of plants, in general, is presented, beginning with the non-flowering plants and including evergreens and conifers as well as flowering plants, with the lily and the rose as polarities representing the monocotyledons and the dicotyledons.
+BOTANY: A phenomenological overview of plants, in general, is presented, beginning with the non-flowering plants and including evergreens and conifers as well as flowering plants, with the lily and the rose as polarities representing the monocotyledons and the dicotyledons.
 Students develop observation skills, notice patterns in differentiation within the individual plant, and grasp the way in which plants are grouped.
 The changing form of particular parts of the plant is studied in relationship to the growth of the plant upwards toward the sun.
 Students draw plants, observe plants in nature, and learn to write their observations succinctly.

 FORM DRAWING: The drawing of complicated Celtic designs with the element of weaving is continued.
 The drawing of Greek shields and some Greek designs in perspective is also introduced.
-A few steps are taken into the realm of geometry, which will begin in Sixth Grade.
+A few steps are taken into the realm of geometry, which will formally begin in Sixth Grade.

 SPATIAL DYNAMICS: The ”Heavy/Light” or ”Wide/Thin” Bothmer Gymnastics exercise brings a strong rhythm through its dramatic quality that plays with the forces of gravity and levity.
 Much work is done with the Greek exercises: discus, javelin, wrestling, running and long jump.
 They are all done for the glory of the gods of Olympus with beauty, speed, grace and strength.
 Several Waldorf schools gather for the Pentathlon, a competitive display of the Greek exercises learned in Fifth Grade.
 Gymnastics and tumbling continue in Class Five.
 Each child learns to fall, tumble, and do cartwheels and handstands.
 Many perform in the Circus Waldissima.